 This summer, it is important that you take advantage of the pleasant weather to detect air and water leaks on your windows and doors.
 Doing this simple chore and making the necessary fixes this early helps prevent drafts from entering your home, causing issues on your home’s comfort and energy efficiency levels during the colder months.

-Woodbridge Home Exteriors, your local source of replacement windows and doors, shares the following ways you can check for air and water leaks on your windows and doors.
+Woodbridge Home Solutions, your local source of replacement windows and doors, shares the following ways you can check for air and water leaks on your windows and doors.

 Fixing the Problem